lepperm/Learning-Log/_posts/blog/2020-08-27-risk-mitigation-in-planning-learning.md

 From personal experience, it's easy to slowly and poorly commit to a course of action, only to eventually realize that you have effectively nothing to show for it.
 Similarly, following a course of action without considering the risks can introduce a multitude of failure points, such as running out of resources, a forced shift of priorities, or ultimately wasted effort.

-To shift from theory to the specifics of Learning Log, my **action** is to log and prioritize my development learning and notes for the **objective** of obtaining employment in a new career field.
+To shift from theory to the specifics of Learning Log, my **action** is to log and prioritize my development learning and notes for the **objective** of obtaining employment in a new career field (web development).
+{: #my-objective}

 This objective has a nebulous external time limit.
 Additionally, the sooner the objective is achieved, the sooner my personal learning efforts will be aligned with my career, and I can spend an exponential amount of time learning the material and developing my skills.